JeremySMorgan/robosimian-developmen/README.md

 ### About
 Walking gait for JPL's Robosimian quadruped robot (https://www.jpl.nasa.gov/news/news.php?feature=4603).
 Uses Klamp't (http://motion.pratt.duke.edu/klampt/) for simulation, ik, and modeling.
 Forward gait and reset algorithm ensure stability in all known input states.

+### System Design

+This projects software is broken into two distinct sections: `RobotSubSystems` and `Utilities`.
+Packages in each of these sections are run by the `Hypervisor` to control the robot.

+ 1. `RobotSubSystems`. classes in this packages access the robot's (and possibly the world's) state to calculate trajectories, monitor the robot, ect.
+Files include:
+	 1. `HighLevelMotionController`.
+This is a multi-threaded classes which sends commands to the low level controller (provided by Klamp't ) which is responsible for actual joint control.
+The control loop dequeues commands calculated by a sepperate thread which

 ### Walking Algorithm